 Undergraduate Pathway in Architecture

-Robert Gordon University (RGU) boasts the third oldest School of Architecture in the UK, based in the heart of the University’s dynamic riverside campus.
-Ranked 16th in the UK by the Times, 2018, RGU’s MArch degree produces Architects of the highest calibre.
+Robert Gordon University's (RGU) School of Architecture is based in the heart of the University’s dynamic riverside campus.
+RGU’s MArch degree produces Architects of the highest calibre.
 Alumni have gone on to contribute to world renowned projects, such as the Petronas Towers in Kuala Lumpur and Guangzhou Opera House.

 Fees, duration and location

 Students can apply for the following pathways to the School of Architecture at RGU:

 Year 1 entry - BSc Architecture (RIBA part 1), three year duration

 Year 1 entry- Master of Architecture (MArch) (RIBA Part 1 and 2 (six year visa)

 Second and Third Year Degree